Bridges-2

 - 2.40–3.90GHz

-Bridges-2 24 GPU nodes provide exceptional performance and scalability for deep learning and accelerated computing, with a total of 40,960 CUDA cores and 5,120 tensor cores.
+GPU nodes provide exceptional performance and scalability for deep learning and accelerated computing.
+Bridges-2 launched with 24 GPU nodes, totaling 40,960 CUDA cores and 5,120 tensor cores.
+The GPU nodes from Bridges were later migrated to Bridges-2, adding the DGX-2 and nine more V100 GPU nodes to Bridges-2’s GPU resources.

 - 512GB of RAM: DDR4-2933